belindamo/quartz/content/🔗/Navigating being a person.md

 It's tough, man.
 But there are some things I've found that make life easier and even deeply fun:

-- Introspective practices like meditation and writing
+- Introspective practices like meditation, writing, programming
 - Aerial arts
-- Intellectually stimulating collaborations with people
+- Intellectually stimulating collaborations
 - Connection with family
 - Sex
 - Music